 - Holding in cerebrospinal fluid and blood

-The spinal dura mater also forms tubes, or sleeves, that envelop the nerve roots as they exit the spinal column.
-Any pressure or damage to the spinal dura can, in turn, affect the spinal nerve roots.
+The spinal dura mater also forms tubes, or sleeves, that surround the nerve roots as they exit the spinal column.
+In turn, any pressure or damage to the spinal dura mater can affect the spinal nerve roots.

-To exit the spinal column, nerve roots go through the foramina – or the open spaces between intervertebral discs – and then the nerves travel to various areas in the body.
-As it passes through a foramen, a spinal nerve root becomes particularly vulnerable to pressure if the foramen is narrowed by a spinal condition such as a herniated disc or bone spur.
+To exit the spinal column, nerve roots go through the foramina, which are the open spaces between the vertebrae, and then the nerves travel to various areas in the body.
+As it passes through this opening, a spinal nerve root becomes particularly vulnerable to pressure if there is narrowing by a spinal condition such as a herniated disc or bone spur.